Why your IRS tax returns could be delayed this season

 Staffing shortages at the Internal Revenue Service has left a backlog of nearly 590,000 amended tax returns - and could result in delays to Americans receiving refunds, according to a recent report.

-The IRS workforce has been cut by approximately 27 percent, according to the most recent IRS figures, following layoffs by the Department of Government Efficiency (DOGE), which was overseen by billionaire Elon Musk in the early days of the Trump administration.
+The IRS workforce has been cut by approximately 27 percent, according to the most recent figures, following layoffs by the Department of Government Efficiency (known as DOGE,) which was overseen by billionaire Elon Musk in the early days of the Trump administration.

 The cuts “could result in delays in taxpayers receiving refunds,” according to a watchdog report from the Treasury Department at the end of last month.